Assyrian folk dance: History

+Lily Oraham Taimoorazy, sometimes considered to be the mother of Assyrian folk dancing, founded a dance group called the Shamiram Folkloric Group in Tehran in 1957.
+The group performed at several different events in Iran and Europe, including the coronation of Mohammad Reza Pahlavi, until its disbandment in 1980.
+In the years leading up to her leaving Iran, she allowed American folk dance researcher Rickey Holden to publish booklets and phonographic records detailing Assyrian folk dances.
+The research done by Holden through his collaboration with the Shamiram Folkloric Group was the publication of two books, carefully noting the steps of the dances, as well as LPs and an article for Viltis translating and transliterating two Assyrian folk songs.

 Technique

-All Assyrians dances, with the exception of the Sabre Dance, are done in a connected circle.
+All Assyrian dances, with the exception of the Sabre Dance, are done in a connected circle.
 Most Assyrian circle dances are lateral, vining and open-ended, where more and more participants can join the dance.
 In an open floor space, the lines assume open circular shapes where they tend to curve and acquire spiral shapes as determined by floor space availability.

 There are only five ways of moving the body; Step, leap, run, hop and jump.
 The legs are also used to stamp, stomp and kick.
 The arms are used predominantly and they'd usually move independently of the legs.
 Arm gestures include bouncing, swinging forward and back, moving side-to-side, lifting above the head and clapping.

 In many dances, the torso, along with the shoulders and arms, bounce up and down rhythmically.
 Stomps and stamps are also executed in Assyrian folk dances.
 Knee bends, deep squats and leg extensions are a regular occurrence in Assyrian dance.

 The connections include, hand-to-hand, hand to shoulder, and hand to hip, with hand-to-hand being the most popular.
 The hand-to-hand type has three connections; The "W", the "V" and the "T".
 The "W" arm hold is the most common where the arms are raised into the "W" position (or, at least, it appears to look like the letter W).
 The "T" dance is where hands are placed on other participants's shoulders.
 This is the least common dance of the three.